What you need to know

 - Organizational skills: Sports marketers must manage their time and budget efficiently while directing and motivating staff members.

-The average pay for all marketing, advertising and promotions managers, including sports marketers, in the United States ranges from $48,150 to more than $208,000.
+The average pay for all marketing, advertising and promotions managers, including sports marketers, in the United States ranges from $57,150 to more than $208,000 as of May 2018.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.